dasher-project/dasher-web/documents/Terminology.md

         Every other zoom box has a level of one more than the level of its parent.

--   Every zoom box has an associated text, referred to as its **Box Text**.
-Box texts can be empty.
-The root box text is empty.

--   Some zoom boxes have an associated **Incremental Text**.

-    -   If a box has an incremental text, then its box text is its incremental text appended to the box text of its parent.

-    -   If a box doesn't have an incremental text, then its box text is the same as the box text of its parent.

-    Zoom boxes without box text are used to group other boxes.
-A zoom box that doesn't have an associated text is therefore sometimes referred to as a **Group** box.

 -   Zoom boxes move; the origin doesn't move.
 The origin might, at any time be inside one or more zoom box rectangles.
 The hierarchical structure of the zoom boxes means that: